JyothsnaThangudu/EmoDetect/README.md

-# VisageDetect
+# EmoDetect

-**VisageDetect** is an end-to-end computer vision project that integrates machine learning for face and emotion recognition.
+**EmoDetect** is an end-to-end computer vision project that integrates machine learning for face and emotion recognition.
 This web application allows users to upload a photo, processes the image, and detects emotions using deep learning techniques.
 The system is built using the Django framework and incorporates several advanced machine learning algorithms.

 ## Features